Fresh ideas for 21st century justice

 • Dr. Natalie Byrom, UCL Faculty of Laws

-• Sue James, CEO, Legal Action Group
+• Sue James, chief executive of the Legal Action Group

 • Alexandra Lennox, director of growth and strategic partnerships at Orbital Witness

-• Fiona Rutherford, CEO, JUSTICE
+• Fiona Rutherford, chief executive of JUSTICE

 • Sir Ernest Ryder, master of Pembroke College, Oxford and former senior president of tribunals and Lord Justice of Appeal